 How to get started – click here to check the Calendar of Events for the date of our next Time Trial or Track Event.

-Getting involved as a worker or official is as easy as going to one of our Club Races and volunteering to help.
+Getting involved as a worker or official is as easy as going to one of our Road Races and volunteering to help.
 Workers are issued a license just like the competition drivers, and can work their way up through the levels of licenses by participating at different events and gaining the knowledge and experience necessary to hold a national specialty license.
 SCCA workers help staff most of the motorsport events held in the United States.

 With your membership, you will receive: